cncf/techdocs/assessments/0009-in-toto/in-toto-implementation.md

 1. Create **Doc home page**

-   The new **Doc home page** can be the landing page for the [read-the-docs site](https://in-toto.readthedocs.io/en/latest/), which currently lands on the auto-generated Python reference doc.
+  The landing page for the [read-the-docs site](https://in-toto.readthedocs.io/en/latest/), which currently lands on the auto-generated Python reference doc, could be expanded and repurposed as the new overall **Doc home page**.

    1.1 To be immediately useful, the landing page should provide a *top-level roadmap* to existing docs.
 See [Survey of existing doc](https://github.com/jbogarthyde/CNCF-techdocs/main/assessments/0009-in-toto/survey-of-existing-doc.md)

       This is a necessary step in raising the maturity level of this project.
 The roadmap should initially describe and provide access to:
    - Specification
    - Basic demo
-   - Python reference implementation along with its reference docs (which need to move into a subdir)
+   - Python reference implementation along with its reference docs (which need to move into a sub-directory)
    - Overview of the git repo structure.

    1.2 Move the Description and pointer to the Python Reference implementation to an Implementations section, and move the RTD reference docs for it into this section.